authdog/keylab/README.md

-# async-jwt-lib
+# easyjwt

-Async-jwt-lib is a library aiming to validate JWT sent to a nodeJS API against a static string secret or a remote JSON Web Key set with a convenient http wrapper.
+easyjwt is a library aiming to validate JWT sent to a nodeJS API against a static string secret or a remote JSON Web Key set with a convenient http wrapper.

+Can also be used to validate a RSA256 token in the browser directly.

 ## Install